‘A pound of that same merchant’s flesh is thine. The court awards it, and the law doth give it.’

 SHAKESPEARE, WILLIAM, THE MERCHANT OF VENICE, 1600

-For each edition, A-FL weighs himself, after which seeks out four objects of the same weight.
-Images of these objects, in this first installment ranging from a naval ammunition rig to ten cans of 3Coty Cat Food, are printed as postcards with the corresponding weight hot-foiled in gold onto them.
+For the 2020 edition, A-FL weighed himself, after which he sourced four objects of corresponding weight.
+Images of these objects, ranging from a naval ammunition rig to ten cans of 3Coty Cat Food, are printed on postcards with the weight hot-foiled in gold onto them.

 The four cards are collected in an envelope, with ‘312 kilograms’ rubber stamped in gold on its recto side; making up the total weight of the objects on the cards when added together.